GlitchyZorua/windows93-code-archive/README.md

 A place where you can find some good stuff i guess.

-It's basically my collection of apps, and shit from w93
+It's basically my collection of apps, and stuff from w93

 archive.org: https://archive.org/details/cover_20210628